 This document provides an overview of the EPA's WebFIRE - an online data storage and emissions factor retrieval and development tool.
-Also discussed is the EPA's Electronic Reporting Tool (ERT) which is a Microsoft Access® application that facilitates the development and documentation of emissions test reports.
-In addition, the procedures that must be followed by individuals and entities submitting emissions data and related process data to WebFIRE are also presented in this document.
+Also discussed are the EPA's Electronic Reporting Tool (ERT) and WebFIRE template spreadsheet that facilitate the development and documentation of emissions test reports.
+In addition, this document presents procedures that may be followed by individuals and entities submitting emissions data and related process data to WebFIRE.
 Finally, this document provides an overview of the data review and public participation process that the EPA follows when developing new or revised emissions factors.